elygeo/coseis/doc/sord.rst

 Running jobs
 ------------

-The ``cst.sord.run()`` function does four tasks: (1) configure job parameters (2) compile the source code if necessary (3) create a new run directory populated with executable code and input files, and (4) launch the job interactively or through a batch processing system.
-Step (2) only occurs as needed for a fresh install or when the source code has been modified.
+The ``cst.sord.run()`` function does four tasks: (1) configure job parameters (2) compile the source code if necessary (3) populate the run directory with necessary executable, input, and metadata files, and (4) launch the job interactively or through a batch processing system.
 By default, step (4) is skipped, giving the user an opportunity to inspect the run directory prior to launching the job.

 Field I/O
 ---------